-Since Forum Pacific Inc. is still looking a strategic partner to enhance the development of the company specially in exploration business, there are no events that will trigger direct of contingent financial obligation that is material to Forum Pacific Inc. including any default or acceleration of an obligation.
+Since Forum Pacific Inc. are still looking a strategic partner to enhance the development of the company specially in exploration business, the company are no events that will trigger direct of contingent financial obligation that is material to Forum Pacific Inc. including any default or acceleration of an obligation.

-(ii) Material Off-Balance Sheet Transactions, Arrangements, Obligations
+(iii) Material Off-Balance Sheet Transactions, Arrangements, Obligations